MooseEagleShark/LoganTMeyerResume/journal.md

   Wow, since the article was written AWS has further streamlined the integration process where they simply took me to Github's website to confirm the integration and AWS pretty much took it from there with the exception of me specifing where I wanted the artifacts to go to.
 Didn't even have to specify Github webhooks during the codepipeline setup.
 I'm curious how this data is pushed / pulled behind the scenes?...

   UPDATE: Wow, it just... worked?
-That was a lot simpler process than integrations that I remember from 10 years ago using webhooks and REST apis and all sorts of things.
+That was a lot simpler process than integrations that I remember from 10 years ago using webhooks and REST apis and all sorts of annoying details.

+  Update: Definitely running into the Cloudfront cacheing the css issue.
+I'll have to find a solution for that...